DragonSenses/Algorithms/LeetCode/52-n-queens-ii/problem.md

 5. **Place the Queen:**
    - If we were able to place a queen, then update our three sets (`cols`, `diagonals`, and `antiDiagonals`).

+6. **Recursive Call:**
+   - Call the `backtrack` function again, but with `row + 1`.
+This explores all valid board states with the queen we placed in the current step.

 ### Key Steps

 1. **Placing Queens by Row:**